 Yes, you may have heard that name before because Alicia Garza is co-creator of #blacklivesmatter and the Black Lives Matter Global Network, an international organizing project to end state violence and oppression against Black people.

-Garza co-founded that movement with Patrice Cullors and Opal Tometi and we honor them now and here in this post as well, but this post is specifically about Alicia Garza, her work and this book, and that does not diminish the work of any other woman.
+Garza co-founded that movement with Patrice Cullors and Opal Tometi and we honor them now and here in this post as well, but this post is specifically about Alicia Garza, her work, and this book, and that does not diminish the work of any other woman.
 Today I honor Alicia Garza, tomorrow another woman.
 How can we find each other and honor each other if we don’t know about each other?
-If we don’t know about one another how do we hold each other up for others to see?
+If we don’t know about one another, how do we hold each other up for others to see?
 We must make space to let one another shine now and then, so we can find and honor one another.

-This is an issue Garza has been stung by and an issue she has had to navigate as she tries to lead while not be on a pedestal, bring light to her many movements without creating a cult of personality and run a huge organization without a hierarchical structure, but rather, decentralized power.
+This is an issue Garza has been stung by and an issue she has had to navigate as she tries to lead while not being on a pedestal, bring light to her many movements without creating a cult of personality and run a huge organization without a hierarchical structure, but rather, decentralized power.
 I believe she is navigating it with grace and eloquence.

-But hey, don’t take my word for it, read her book in which she teaches how to organize and run movements, tells of mistakes she made, lessons learned and reaches continually toward the future.
+But hey, don’t take my word for it, read her book in which she teaches how to organize and run movements, tells of mistakes she made, lessons learned, and reaches continually toward the future.
 Garza also details her personal story in the book, which includes all the relentlessly hard work she has done and is doing on behalf of all of us.
 She is a seasoned professional at forty years of age.
 And she is just getting started.

 Anyone interested in activism, running an organization or movement, using new or alternative paradigm models could benefit from this book.
 Garza shares in painstaking detail how and what she has accomplished and offers advice based on her experiences.
 I found this book invaluable from that perspective as well.
 How often do we get to sit at the feet of someone who has managed groundbreaking and successful movements for change and listen to their stories of what worked and what didn’t, receive the nuggets of wisdom gleaned from such hard work?
 It is as though we are receiving direct mentorship from Garza.
 It’s incredibly valuable and she is very generous to take the time to write it and offer it freely in this way.